Your guide to less-than-truckload (LTL) shipping

 How to ship LTL

-Once you’ve determined your freight is shipping LTL, there are a few steps to take to get it ready.
+Once you’ve determined that your freight is shipping LTL, you need to prepare it.

 Know the weight, dimensions and class

-Carriers need to know the exact weight and dimensions of your freight since trailers have a set amount of space and a limit for how much weight they can hold.
+Carriers need to know your freight's exact weight and dimensions since trailers have a set amount of space and a limit for how much weight they can hold.
 Correct measurements will reduce the risk for unexpected charges and help ensure your freight moves on schedule.

 Providing the proper National Motor Freight Classification (NMFC) is another step.
 Class is determined by factors like density, value, stowability and handling.
 Read more about NMFC.